kaayv/Genome_Analysis_1MB462/Results/readme.txt

-This file has the results geerated from the FASTQC.
+This file has the results geerated from the FASTQC !!